This page is under construction. Thanks for your patience!

 The Month

-While the cycle of the moon is very important in organizing the Jewish and Muslim calendars, it plays a limited in role in the Christian calendar.
+While the cycle of the moon is very important in organizing the Jewish and Muslim calendars, it plays a limited role in the Christian calendar.
 The one exception is the determination of the date of Easter Sunday, which is the first Sunday after the first full moon after the first day of spring in the northern hemisphere.
 Although the calendar date of the first day of spring can vary due to a number of factors, including the existence of time zones, the Church consistently considers March 21 to be the first day of spring each year.

 The Year

 The liturgical seasons -- and the celebration of particular saints -- occur once a year.
 The Calendar of Saints is the entire list of celebrations in the year that are linked to specific calendar days of the year, regardless of the day of the week.
-Most of these celebrations are memorials of specific saints, but there plenty of other kinds of celebrations.
+Most of these celebrations are memorials of specific saints, but there are plenty of other kinds of celebrations.
 For example, every August 6, we observe the Feast of the Transfiguration.
 On November 9, we celebrate the Dedication of the Lateran Basilica, the first building in the world built exclusively for Christian worship.

 The Relative Importance of Various Celebrations